 JEL Classification: F02, K40, Z18

 Suggested Citation: Suggested Citation

 Snyder, Francis, Better Regulation in EU Law: Variations on a Theme (March 27, 2017).
-Forthcoming in: Nathalie Rubio and Fabienne Peraldi-Leneuf (ed), La fabrication du droit de l’Union europénne dans le context du Mieux Légiférer: Du modèle ã la réalité (Presses de l’Université Aix-Marseille, Aix-en-Provence, 2017). ; Peking University School of Transnational Law Research Paper.
+Forthcoming in: Nathalie Rubio and Fabienne Peraldi-Leneuf (ed), La fabrication du droit de l’Union europénne dans le context du Mieux Légiférer: Du modèle ã la réalité (Presses de l’Université Aix-Marseille, Aix-en-Provence, 2017). ; Peking University School of Transnational Law Research Paper No. 17-5.
 Available at SSRN: https://ssrn.com/abstract=2941341